ezgigm/HTX-DS-021720_Capstone-Submission-Checklist/README.md

-# DS Capstone MVP Submission Checklist
+# DS Capstone Minimum Viable Product Submission Checklist

-Use this checklist to avoid forgetting any required elements from your Capstone MVP.
-This is based on the [Capstone Rubric]().
+Use this checklist to avoid forgetting any required elements from your Capstone Minimum Viable Product.
+You must complete each element on this checklist in order to pass your Capstone!
+This is based on the [Capstone Rubric](https://docs.google.com/spreadsheets/d/1dm8_j7P6t3k67dpT2Sq4HMniK9zlP--GYkWJzYbnBFw/edit?usp=sharing).

 ## How to Use This Checklist